-To obtain approval for proposals for submission to Council relating to the capital starts programme for 2020-21 and the Treasury Management, Investment and Capital Strategies.
+To obtain approval for proposals relating to the capital starts programme for 2020-21 and the Treasury Management, Investment and Capital Strategies.

 2 Information and Analysis

 In line with previous years, the proposed new Capital Starts Programme for 2020-21 has been evaluated and it is recommended to proceed with new borrowing of £35.420m (excluding invest to save schemes).
 The detailed proposals are set out in Appendix 1 of this report.